Jamie Lowry: Non-league

 After leaving Plymouth, Lowry had a brief spell with Southern League Division One club Tiverton Town, arriving in August 2013 and leaving the club on 2 September.
 He then spent a short period with South West Peninsula League club Godolphin Atlantic, based in his home town of Newquay, scoring twice on his debut, and getting sent off in his second game.

 Lowry signed for Southern Premier side Truro City on 12 September 2013.
 He left the club for personal reasons on 14 November 2014, just over a month after becoming Head of Youth Development at his former club Godolphin Atlantic.

 He started playing for the Gs as well, notably scoring the first goal in a 3–1 win in the 2015 SWPLeague Cup Final against Plymouth Parkway.
 In May 2016 he was appointed player-manager at Godolphin, guiding the team to a 13th-place finish in the league that season, before stepping down in May 2017, citing a desire to "resurrect his pro playing career".

 Despite stepping down from management, Lowry confirmed he would stay on at Godolphin Atlantic as a player.
 In February 2018, Lowry joined Plymouth Argyle as a youth coach, and in October 2018, he became dual registered to play for both Godolphin in the South West Peninsula League and newly promoted Plymouth Parkway in the Western Football League.
+In 2025, he joined Newquay.